PartMan7/PartBot/README.md

 # PartBot

-_A morden rewrite of PartBot for Pokemon Showdown_
+_A modern rewrite of PartBot for Pokémon Showdown._

 ---